Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 In this chapter…

-The Quick Start exercise in § 1.4 above was enough to show how a LATEX document works.
+The Quick Start exercise in § 1.4 above was enough to show how a simple LATEX document works.
 Now we’re going to start looking at how a larger document is put together.
 If you skipped the whole of Chapter 1 ‘Writing documents’ above, be prepared to go back to some of the sections in it, because I’ll be referring to things you might not have come across yet.